isomerpages/moe-tampinespri/_our-learning-experiences/Co Curricular Activities/Theatrics in Action.md

 #### **Vision**

-To nurture and develop every Theatrics in Action member into a confident and creative inquirer who is collaborative and socially responsible in the community.
+To nurture and develop every Theatrics in Action member into a confident and creative inquirer who is collaborative and socially responsible in the community.&nbsp;